LauanGuermandi/Ronalding/README.md

 # Ronalding
-A chrome extension for change the images of web webpages, for images of Ronaldinho.
+A chrome extension for change the images of webpages, for images of Ronaldinho.
 #HaveFun